• Home

 Green crab is the most common bait to catch tautogs.
 They are easily available at bait shops at a very reasonable price.
 Ideally, you should use a Togzilla jig to attach the crab.

 First, use a pair of bait scissors to cut off the crab’s legs.
-Use the scissor again to cut the crab’s body into half.
+Use the scissor again to cut the crab’s body in half.
 This not only increases the number of baits but also makes it easier to hook the crab on the jig.
 Once you divide the body, peel the shell off carefully.
 Make sure you only use the fleshy part without a single particle of shell left.

 Bring the hook and the largest leg socket of the green crab close to the Togzilla jig.
 Set the hook on the jig through the fleshy part of the crab.
 The weight of the jig is crucial here.
 If you go fishing in deeper areas where there is more current, you should use a jig that weighs at least 4 or 5 ounces.
 Fishing in shallow areas, though, requires a lightweight jig weighing around 1 or 2.5 ounces.
 Always use a weight that will keep your fishing line straight underneath the boat.